cryptrz/cryptrz.github.io/_posts/2022-11-19-stay-logged-in.md

     ![stay-logged-in-3.png](/assets/images/2022-11-19-stay-logged-in/stay-logged-in-1.3.png)

-4. Switch to Burp, in Proxy > HTTP History, find the GET request for “my-account” page and check its cookies.
+4. Switch to Burp, in Proxy > HTTP History, find the GET reset for “my-account” page and check its cookies.
 Click on the arrow for the “stay-looged-in” cookie to see details

     ![stay-logged-in-4.png](/assets/images/2022-11-19-stay-logged-in/stay-logged-in-1.4.png)